Reducing Safety Interventions in Provably Safe Reinforcement Learning: EXPERIMENTS

 \subsection{OpenAI safety gym}

-In our OpenAI safety gym experiments, we evaluate the proposed safety reduction methods on two continuous control tasks: \texttt{Point-Goal} and \texttt{Point-Button}.
-For both tasks, we consider a cylindrical robot modelled as a point mass that can act on its acceleration in the direction of heading and yaw rate.
-The agent perceives its velocity, acceleration, and distance to the target and obstacle through a velocity, an acceleration, and a LiDAR sensor respectively.
-Each episode of a task starts with randomized positions of the robot, obstacles, and goal.
-The \texttt{Point-Goal} task requires the agent to navigate to a target area while avoiding hazards and vases, which can be pushed around by the agent.
+Our OpenAI safety gym experiments evaluate the proposed safety reduction methods on two continuous control tasks: \texttt{Point-Goal} and \texttt{Point-Button}.
+For both tasks, we consider a cylindrical robot modeled as a point mass that is controlled by its yaw rate and acceleration in the direction of travel.
+The agent perceives its velocity, acceleration, and distance to the target and the obstacles through a velocity, an acceleration, and a LiDAR sensor, respectively.
+Each episode starts with randomized positions of the robot, obstacles, and goals.

+The \texttt{Point-Goal} task requires the agent to navigate to a target area while avoiding hazards.
 On the other hand, in the \texttt{Point-Button} task, the agent needs to move to the correct button from multiple options while avoiding dynamic obstacles called gremlins.
-For both tasks, the agent incurs a cost of \num{1} for being in a hazard or an incorrect button area, as well as for colliding with a vase or a gremlin.
-To increase the challenge for the agent, both tasks have two levels of difficulty, with level 2 featuring a higher number of obstacles.
-Each episode lasts for \num{1000} RL steps, with a new goal being randomly selected upon completion.
-All training results in \cref{fig:results_safety_gym} show the performance over \num{2} million RL steps on \num{3} random seeds.
-We kept the hyperparameters from~\cite{stooke_2020_ResponsiveSafety} fix for all training runs on every environment.
+For both tasks, the agent incurs a cost of \num{1} for being in a hazard or an incorrect button area and for colliding with a vase or a gremlin.
+The shielded PID-Lagrangian agent additionally receives a cost of $C_F = 1$ for failsafe interventions.
+Both tasks have two difficulty levels, with level \num{2} featuring more obstacles.
+Each episode lasts \num{1000} RL steps, with a new goal randomly selected upon completion.
+All training results in \cref{fig:results_safety_gym} show the mean metrics and their \num{95}\% confidence intervals\footnote{We use the default values of the \texttt{scipy} bootstrap function.} over \num{2} million RL steps on ten random seeds.
+We kept the training hyperparameters from~\cite{stooke_2020_ResponsiveSafety} for all training runs on every environment.

-In the \texttt{Point-Button} environments, we encounter a complication with the assumption that a stopped robot is in an invariant safe state (ISS).
-Specifically, the challenge arises when the robot steps on a button, causing it to immediately switch from being the goal button to an incorrect button.
-Consequently, halting the robot on the button is no longer adequate to ensure safety.
-Given this limitation, we opted to exclude buttons from our safety shield and test the capabilities of PID-Lagrangian to reduce two types of constraint violations simultaneously.
+In the \texttt{Point-Button} environments, we exclude button constraints from our safety shield as buttons trigger instantaneously from being eligible to invalid upon contact.
+This breaks the assumption that a stopped robot is in an ISS.
+Therefore, we only test the capabilities of our shielded PID-Lagrangian agent to reduce shield interventions and incorrect button violations simultaneously.